-This link wraps the convolution_2d() function and holds the filter weight and bias vector as parameters.
+This link wraps the convolution\2d() function and holds the filter weight and bias vector as parameters.

-- in_channels (int) Number of channels of input arrays. - out channels (int) Number of channels of output arrays. - ksize (int or pair of ints) Size of filters (a.k.a. kernels). ksize=k and ksize=(k, k) are equivalent. - stride (int or pair of ints) Stride of filter applications. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays. pad=p and pad=(p, p) are equivalent. - wscale (float) Scaling factor of the initial weight. - bias (float) Initial bias value.
+- in\channels (int) Number of channels of input arrays.
+If None, parameter initialization will be deferred until the first forward data pass at which time the size will be determined. - out\channels (int) Number of channels of output arrays. - ksize (int or pair of ints) Size of filters (a.k.a. kernels). ksize=k and ksize=(k, k) are equivalent. - stride (int or pair of ints) Stride of filter applications. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays. pad=p and pad=(p, p) are equivalent.

-- nobias (bool) If True, then this link does not use the bias term. - use cudnn (bool) If True, then this link uses cuDNN if available. - initialW (4-D array) Initial weight value.
+- wscale (float) Scaling factor of the initial weight. - bias (float) Initial bias value. - nobias (bool) If True, then this link does not use the bias term. - use\cudnn (bool) If True, then this link uses cuDNN if available. - initialW (4-D array) Initial weight value.
 If None, then this function uses to initialize wscale.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value. - initial_bias (1-D array) Initial bias value.
+May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value. - initial\bias (1-D array) Initial bias value.
 If None, then this function uses to initialize bias.
 May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value.

-See chainer. functions.convolution 2d() for the definition of two-dimensional convolution.
+See chainer.functions.convolution\2d() for the definition of two-dimensional convolution.